 In November of 2009 BUMP began construction of the single track mountain bike trail, completing the first 1.4 mile Furnace Quarry Trail.
 BUMP applied for a federal Recreational Trail Program grant and a Community Foundation of Greater Birmingham grant to fund the additional mileage.
-Through volunteer labor as well as a contractor professional trail builder, 10.4 miles of single track has been added.
+Through volunteer labor as well as a contracted professional trail builder, 12.4 miles of single track have been added.
 With the previous doubletrack loop comprised of the Iron Road, Stagecoach Road, and Slave Quarters Trail, Tannehill now boasts over 16 miles of trail.

 Directions to Start: